grabas/obsidian/Frameworks/Symfony/Compiler Pass.md

 For this example imagine you have a music app.
 This app naturally has a media player UI user interacts with and we would naturally want to track and log those interactions for recommendation engine, statistics, history etc.

 We would have to define some interaction types like Play, Pause, Skip, Stop, Seek and so on.
 One solution to process these interactions would look something like this.
-(Purposely ineefective)
+(Purposely ineefective for demonstration purposes)

 ``` php
 	switch ($inteaction->getType()) {